No criminal charges in Prince's death, attorney says

+(CNN)No criminal charges will be filed in relation to Prince's April 2016 death, Carver County attorney Mark Metz said in a news conference Thursday.

-Carver County attorney Mark Metz said the recording artist Prince died from an accidental fentanyl overdose after he took counterfeit pills containing the powerful painkiller.
+Prince, who suffered from an opiate addiction, died of an accidental fentanyl overdose after taking counterfeit Vicodin pills that were laced with fentanyl, Metz said.

-"Prince had no idea he was taking a counterfeit pill that could kill him," Metz said.
+"Prince had no idea he was taking a counterfeit pill that could kill him," the attorney said.

-There is no evidence showing how he obtained that counterfeit pill, he said.
-Because of that, there will be no criminal charges filed in the case, he said.
+There is no evidence showing how he obtained those counterfeit pills, Metz said, and no evidence that those around him knew.
+Because of that, there will be no criminal charges filed in the case.

-(CNN) -- The Minnesota physician who saw Prince twice in the weeks before the artist's death agreed to pay $30,000 to the US to settle allegations that he prescribed drugs to someone else knowing that Prince would take them.

-The settlement comes nearly two years after Prince, the larger-than-life recording artist, was found unresponsive in an elevator at Paisley Park, his home and recording studio in Chanhassen, Minnesota.
-The cause of death was an accidental overdose of the opioid fentanyl, according to the Midwest Medical Examiner's office.
+The announcement came nearly two years after Prince, the larger-than-life recording artist, was found unresponsive in an elevator at Paisley Park, his home and recording studio in Chanhassen, Minnesota.
 He was 57.

-None of the medications found in Prince's home were prescribed to him, according to court documents unsealed in April 2017.
-Some bottles of opioid painkillers in his home were prescribed to his former drummer and longtime friend Kirk Johnson, and other medications were found in vitamin bottles and envelopes, search warrants showed.
+Fentanyl is a powerful painkiller about 30 to 50 times stronger than heroin.

+Although there will be no criminal charges, the Minnesota physician who saw Prince twice in the weeks before the artist's death agreed to pay $30,000 to the US to settle civil allegations that he prescribed drugs to someone else knowing that Prince would take them.

+Dr. Michael Schulenberg prescribed the painkiller Percocet to Prince, but put the one-time prescription in the name of Kirk Johnson, Prince's former drummer and longtime friend, Metz said on Thursday.
+He made that decision to protect Prince's privacy, Metz said.

-Dr. Michael Schulenberg did not admit liability as part of the agreement, which settled what law enforcement officials contended was a civil violation of the Controlled Substances Act.
+Schulenberg did not admit liability as part of the agreement, which settled what law enforcement officials contended was a civil violation of the Controlled Substances Act.

 "Doctors are trusted medical professionals and, in the midst of our opioid crisis, they must be part of the solution," said US Attorney Greg Brooker.
 "As licensed professionals, doctors are held to a high level of accountability in their prescribing practices, especially when it comes to highly addictive painkillers."

 Amy S. Conners, Schulenberg's attorney, said in a statement the settlement was made "in order to avoid the expense, delay, and unknown outcome of litigation."
-The doctor made no admission of facts and denied any liability, she said.

 Conners said that Schulenberg affirmed he did not prescribe opiates to any patient with the intention that they be given to Prince.